Griffon26/vhde/README.md

 ## Current status

-I recently picked back up development on this project.
-There is now [a backlog that lists items to be done in order of priority](docs/backlog.md).
+There is [a backlog that lists items to be done in order of priority](docs/backlog.md).
 If you have any additional items you would like to see on this backlog or you have a comment on the chosen priorities, don't hesitate to contact me at griffon26@kfk4ever.com.

-Currently the application loads an example project from disk when it is started.
+Currently when you select Open from the File menu, the application loads the project defined in the test/exampleproject.vhde file.
 You can switch between the entities and architectures in the project overview on the right, you can interact with the diagram and optionally save your changes back to disk before you close the application.

 ![A screenshot](/docs/images/screenshot.png?raw=true)